synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

                             }
 ```

-I mentioned up above that there would be an *explicit* set of “callable” functions defined.
+I mentioned up above that there would be an *explicit* set of "callable" functions defined.
 The previous line of code is what did that.
-A standard Python dictionary was filled in with pairs of “what I want to call the function by” (“name”) and “what function I actually want to invoke” (“function”) pairs.
+A standard Python dictionary was filled in with pairs of "what I want to call the function by" ("name") and "what function I actually want to invoke" ("function") pairs.

-This “renaming” feature is handy here, because the calling code should not care if we used the OOP paradigm or not.
+This "renaming" feature is handy here, because the calling code should not care if we used the OOP paradigm or not.
 I do want to point out that the names are often the same.

 ```python
         # Create SNAP Connect instance.
 Note: we are using TornadoWeb's scheduler.